PowderPuff-Gurlies/questify/README.md

 - Anh Nguyen
 - Dung (Zoom) Nguyen

-Time spent: **300,000** hours spent in total
+Time spent: **3** hours spent in total

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app to where you can schedule your tasks, complete challenges, and earn rewards with your virtual avatar.
+Stay organized, motivated, and on top of your game.
+Your ultimate productivity companion!

 If we had to describe this milestone in three (3) emojis, they would be: **♥️🧙‍♀️🧜‍♀️🧑‍🚀🎲**